soilspectroscopy/ossl-manual/docs/025-modeling.md

              ossl.pca.mir=ossl.pca.mir, geo.type="ll", lon=lon, lat=lat, hzn_depth=hzn_depth, cog.dir="/data/WORLDCLIM/")
 ```

-This type of prediction is somewhat more complex as the function `predict.ossl` needs to overlay
+This type of prediction is somewhat more complex as the function `predict.ossl` needs also to overlay
 points (`lon` and `lat`) vs some 62 GeoTIFFs (containing [WorldClim2.1](https://www.worldclim.org/data/worldclim21.html) layers and [MODIS LST](https://doi.org/10.5281/zenodo.1420114) layers).
 In this case the layers are located on a local machine, which significantly speeds up predictions function.

 We can look at the variable importance table to try to understand how much the